 - Example.
 Amedeo, a medical publisher, hosted the Amedeo Challenge, which commissioned OA medical books, paid with donations, to be written by experts in the field.
 Vaughan Bell discusses the implications of the Amedeo Challenge here.

 - Example.
 Larry Sanger, Wikipedia cofounder and Citizendium founder, proposed a commission-based model for OA publishing in which the "public" has an identified need for an authoritative work on a particular topic; the public presents an offer to the publisher (or "broker"), who selects an appropriate author for the task; that author then creates the work, which the broker publishes OA.

 - Description.
 The model is to fund OA publications with profits from non-OA publications.
-Sometimes more niche-oriented and specialized books are funded by the focus on trade and textbooks.
+Sometimes more niche-oriented and specialized books are funded by trade and textbooks.

 - Example.
 Concord Free Press, a volunteer-run “limited edition” trade book publisher, is an anomaly in that their free content is the physical book, which as such falls outside the strict definition of an OA publisher.
 However, their publishing model is singular and does involve opening access to work: “We publish great books and give them away.
 All we ask is that you make a voluntary donation to a charity or someone in need.
 Tell us about it.
 Then pass your book along so others can give.”
 The Concord Free Press is supported by the Concord ePress, its ebook imprint.
 Sales from the ePress are divided evenly between the author and the publisher, with all ebook revenue being used to support the Free Press.
 Find a July 27, 2010 article by Anthony Brooks about Concord Free Press here.